michalovadek/eurlex/README.md

 See the [vignette](https://michalovadek.github.io/eurlex/articles/eurlexpkg.html) for a walkthrough on how to use the package.
 Check function documentation for most up-to-date overview of features.

 ## Cite
-Michal Ovádek (2020). eurlex: An R package for retrieving official data on European Union law
+Michal Ovádek (2021).
+Facilitating access to data on European Union laws.
+Political Research Exchange

 ## Note
 This package nor its author are in any way affiliated with the EU Publications Office.
 Please refer to the applicable [data reuse policies](https://eur-lex.europa.eu/content/welcome/data-reuse.html).